 Kids will have fun pouring it from the bowl.
 It also has some great jiggly slime sound effects.

-Note: I have attempted to store this slime overnight and it simply has not lasted for another day of play.
+Note: I have attempted to store this slime overnight, but it has not lasted for another day of play.
 We tried keeping it in the fridge as well.
 If you have found a trick to keeping this slime going longer, please let us know!
 However, it’s a slime experience you just have to try!

 We have a few other ways to explore slime, by making goopy and oozy fun with the kiddos.
 Some are even edible!
 However, if you want to achieve the classic slime consistency that you see everywhere, glue is a helpful ingredient!